Insight Meditation Group led by Jaya Rudgard and guest teachers

 Jaya (Karen) Rudgard runs a drop-in Insight meditation group in central Oxford on Monday evening.
 All are welcome and no booking is necessary.
 There is a half-hour meditation followed by Q&A, teaching and discussion.
-Chris Cullen and Brigid Avison will also be teaching on some occasions.
+Chris Cullen, Brigid Avison and Kathryn Tulip will also be teaching on some occasions.
 These evenings are offered on a dana basis.

 Jaya began meditating in 1985, and was ordained as a nun in the Thai Forest Tradition from 1996-2005.
 Her first teacher was Ajahn Sumedho, and she is currently completing a four-year teacher training with Jack Kornfield, Joseph Goldstein and others.
 She teaches retreats at Gaia House and in the USA, and also teaches Mindfulness and Mindful Self-Compassion.

 VENUE: The Friends Meeting House, St Giles, Oxford OX13LW

 WHAT TO BRING: mat/blanket, bench or cushion (chairs are available)

 Autumn meetings 2018 Fortnightly

 8th October – Kathryn Tulip

 5th November – Jaya Rudgard

 Sunday 24th June -St Margaret’s Institute 30 Polstead Rd, Oxford OX2 6TN

 Sunday 15th July – St Margaret’s Institute